gtamilse/ansible-lab/TECDEV-4500-labguide-draft-gopal-3.md

 ## 1.5 XR command module
 ### Lab exercise
-- Let us use iosxr_command module to execute some exec commands on the remote devices
+- Use the iosxr_command to execute some exec level commands on XR devices.
-- In this playbook, we will be using iosxr_command module in the tasks
 - Create a playbook, p5-xrcmd.yml, with the below contents

 ```
 ---
 - name: collect ip route summary from all XR devices
   hosts: XR
+  connection: local

   tasks:
     - name: execute route summary command